 - Organize them using the integrated timeline function;

 - Use the free Prime Photos and Amazon Drive apps for Apple, Android, Mac and Windows, to share or access your files on the go;

 - Upload photos, videos, files and more on all your devices;

 As you can see, compared to other cloud-based services which are more versatile, Amazon Drive revolves more around the photo/video side.

 Amazon Cloud Drive Plans and Pricing

-As far as pricing is concerned, Amazon Cloud offers two types of pricing plans: a basic one with unlimited photo storage plus 5 GB of additional space for video and other files and a pro one which, obviously has unlimited everything.
+As far as pricing is concerned, Amazon Drive offers two types of pricing plans: a basic one with unlimited photo storage plus 5 GB of additional space for video and other files, and a pro one.

-Below you will find a table detailing what you get for each of the two plans:
+Below you will find a table detailing the Amazon Drive pricing, and what you get for each of the two Amazon Cloud storage paying plans:

 Amazon Cloud Drive In-Depth Review

 In the following sections, we will provide an in-depth Amazon Cloud Drive review.
-We will look at the most important features of this service.
+We will look at the most important features of the Amazon Drive service.
 We will also compare it with other, similar services, to see how it fares.
-Hopefully, these sections of our Amazon Cloud Drive review will help you make an informed decision when it comes to cloud service.
+Hopefully, these sections of our Amazon Drive review will help you make an informed decision when it comes to choosing a cloud storage service.